 - Finally, use a communication plan to model how you will communicate with various interest groups/stakeholders.

 The first two plans in the hierarchy above are strategically oriented, while the last two have an operational perspective.
-The strategic planning captures the implementation of overall direction.
+Strategic planning captures the implementation of overall direction.
 An operationally oriented planning strategy makes it distinct.
 A business plan lasts for perhaps 10 years, a marketing plan for three years and a communications plan is only for the coming year.

 We will walk you through how the PASTA model walk you through an operational marketing communication planning process starting with problem definition and finishing with action.
 But first, a recap on our popular marketing strategy structure the RACE Framework.